 - Encouraging team collaboration to balance out individual power plays.

-- Developing policies that recognize and reward positive networking, rather than manipulative behaviors.
+- Developing policies that recognise and reward positive networking rather than manipulative behaviours.

 - Offering training or resources to help employees navigate office politics effectively.